 Next steps for the Bill

-Now that the Conservation Amendment Bill has been introduced to Parliament, it needs to go through the legislative process – this includes select committee and three readings in Parliament before potentially becoming law.
+Now that the Conservation Amendment Bill has been introduced to Parliament, it needs to go through the legislative process.
+The Bill has been referred to the Environment Select Committee for consideration.

 The Select Committee process provides an opportunity for people to provide feedback on the Bill.